 They are called unfollowers and are dead-wood in your network.
 You need to actively remove them.
 You need to use software, like Unfollowspy or “Friend or Follow” to identify those who unfollow you and ensure you stop following them.
 The people you need in your network are those that continue to follow you.

 9 — Use Pictures and Images

-Twitter has developed and it is now possible to post pictures with everything you post, indeed it is possible to make great use of this capability to empower your tweets with enhanced messages.
-Pablo by Buffer, the source of this image, is a great way to create images with embedded quotes etc. Also make sure your blog posts have featured images which can be added to your tweets.
+Post pictures with everything you post.
+Indeed it is possible to make great use of this capability to empower your tweets with enhanced messages.
+Pablo by Buffer, the source of this image, is a great way to create images with embedded quotes etc. Also, make sure your blog posts have featured images which are added to your tweets.